openwdl/governance/README.md

 If you're interested in joining the governance committee, please [join Slack][join-slack] and let us know in the `#general` channel.

+## Removal of a member

-Generally members are only removed at their own request are due to very long term inactivity.
+Generally members are removed (a) at their own request or (b) due to inactivity.
+Committee meetings occur monthly and, committee members are expected to attend at least one governance meeting per quarter.
+Committee members can be removed if they fail to attend meetings at this frequency.
+Exceptions are made in cases of leave.
 In extreme circumstances the core group can vote to remove a member.

 # The RFC process